nielsenjared/nielsenjared.github.io/content/blog/algorithms/index.md

 ## TODO How to Solve It with Computational Thinking

-The steps above are table stakes.
+The steps above are table stakes for problem solving and can be applied to any domain.

 If you want to turn pro, you need to assimilate with the Borg and learn how to think like a computer.

-There are four primary part of computational thinking:
+There are four primary stages of computational thinking:

 * Decomposition